 Every attempt should be made to maintain capacity on roads which normally run close to their capacity, particularly during peak hours in built-up areas.
-In addition to maintaining the required number of lanes in accordance with Clause 4.13.2, note should be taken of the effect on capacity of-
+In addition to maintaining the required number of lanes in accordance with Clause 4.13.2, note should be taken of the effect on capacity ofpeak hou pea Either condition could lead to lane capacity being reduced by as much as 50 per cent.